Scytl/freddie/README.md

 **Multiple servers**

-You can launch multiple servers from the same script, each with its own configuration

-Simply call `fess()` several times passing the settings you want on each call
+You can launch multiple servers from the same script, each with its own configuration, by calling `freddie()` several times passing the settings you want on each call

 **Available middlewares**